pluralsight/PS-AutoLab-Env/docs/about_PSAutoLab.md

 When you build a lab, you are creating Windows virtual machines based on evaluation software.
 You might still want to make sure the virtual machines are up to date with security patches and updates.
 You can use `Update-Lab` to invoke Windows update on all lab members.

 This can be a time-consuming process, so you have an option to run the updates as a background job.
-Be sure not to close your PowerShell session before the jobs complete.
+Be sure not to close your PowerShell session before the jobs have completed.

 ```powershell
 PS C:\AutoLab\Configurations\PowerShellLab\> update-lab -AsJob